 This brings us to the next point: languages are quite flexible in general.
 This is something which isn’t immediately apparent to people who don’t take an interest in languages, but the likelihood is that you overestimate the regularity of your native language.

 This is reflected in grammar research as well.
-If a researcher wants to be taken seriously, it’s sometimes not enough to say “this sentences is wrong” and “this sentence is correct”, because simply saying so doesn’t make it true.
-Therefore, including corpus data or judgements from a large number of native speakers is a much better way of discussing the correctness of language.
+If a researcher wants to be taken seriously, it’s sometimes not enough to say “this sentences is incorrect” and “this sentence is correct”, because simply saying so doesn’t make it true.
+Therefore, including corpus data or judgements from a large number of native speakers is a better way of discussing the correctness of language.

 Spoken and written language